griffinbran/Real-Estate-Statistical-Modeling/README.md

 ## Submission

-Materials must be submitted by the beginning of class on **Friday, July 3, 2020**.
+Materials must be submitted by the end of **Friday, July 3, 2020**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes: